PEXANE2/azure-docs.tr-tr/articles/media-services/previous/media-services-dotnet-configure-asset-delivery-policy.md

 ```
 ### <a id="AssetDeliveryPolicyType"></a>AssetDeliveryPolicyType

-Aşağıdaki enum değerleri için varlık teslim İlkesi türü ayarlayabilirsiniz açıklar.
+Aşağıdaki enum varlık teslim ilkesi türü için ayarlayabileceğiniz değerleri açıklar.
 ```csharp
     public enum AssetDeliveryPolicyType
     {